RayZhangQA/resume/README.md

 A simple Jekyll + GitHub Pages powered resume.

 Change all the details from one place: `_data/data.yml` file.
+I added a sidebar section of "Continuing Education" and changed "Education" to "Academic Education" Many other changes based on my own skill set and expericence.
+Feel Free to contact me if you have any question.

 ## Themes
 There are 6 color schemes available: